 - It’s about recognizing that conflict isn’t always unhealthy – it’s a part of

 business, that when we temper it with kindness, can be productive.

 - It’s about encouraging people to take smart risks.

 - It’s about empowering staff to be autonomous.

 - It’s about providing honest, consistent feedback (not just at review time.)

-- It’s always about giving woman an equal voice, and being not only diverse, but inclusive.
+- It’s always about giving woman and under-represented populations an equal voice, and being not only diverse, but inclusive.

 I have developed a unique four-part process to help leaders and organizations infuse kindness into their culture – from hiring to leadership.
 Through this process, leaders are able to take ownership of the challenge and find practical solutions that address the needs of both the business and the individual.

 You can see the process in action here.

 Satisfaction and engagement rise, and at the end of the day, people feel good about the work they’ve done and the place in which they’ve done it.